pavakpaul/local-for-ubuntu-24.04/README.md

 3. drag the file `install-local.sh` to the terminal and press Enter.
 4. Enter your password when prompted.

-If your file manager allows executing scripts, you can also run the script that way.
+If your file manager allows executing scripts, you can also run the script that way, skipping steps 2 and 3 above.

 <!-- https://askubuntu.com/a/1514001